wordware-ai/magnitude-fork/README.md

 This will create a new project and walk you through the steps to initialize it with Magnitude.
 It will also create an example script that you can run right away!

-If you would like to install the test runner in an existing node project, please run:
+If you would like to install the test runner in an **existing** web app, please run:
 ```bash
 npm i --save-dev magnitude-test && npx magnitude init
 ```